lara-martin/Principles-of-AI/index.md

 * Compare and contrast AI methods to determine an appropriate method for a given problem
 * Reflect on the societal impacts of the AI methods and applications discussed in class
-* Develop and run AI experiments to work towards solving modern problems.
+* Develop and run AI experiments to work towards solving modern problems

 ### Staff